wiremock/wiremock/docs-v2/_docs/stubbing.md

 for any URL that doesn't match any more specific cases.
 Adding a priority to a stub mapping facilitates this:

+The default priority is 5.
+A lower number priority overrides stubs with a higher number priority.
+For instance, a priority of 1 overrides any stubs of priority of 5.

 ```java
 //Catch-all case
 stubFor(get(urlMatching("/api/.*")).atPriority(5)